-Business processes describe actions and deliverables that people in different departments across the organizations should perform to achieve the expected results of Integrated FP&A. This is an important step also to set up a proper collaboration between different FP&A business stakeholders and partners.
-In this step, communication and business partnering come on the scene.
-Only when information and data requirements, along with the required processes are specified, it is time to identify which systems can support the Integrated FP&A.
+Business processes describe actions and deliverables that people in different departments across the organizations should perform to achieve the expected results of Integrated FP&A. This is a crucial step to setting up a proper collaboration between various FP&A business stakeholders and partners.
+In this step, communication and business partnering come onto the scene.
+When information and data requirements and the required processes are specified, is it time to identify which systems can support the Integrated FP&A?

 There are two common mistakes often made in IT-related projects.
-The first mistake is to choose the system prior to the clear specification of business and data requirements.
+The first mistake is choosing the system before the clear specification of business and data requirements.
 Any system is only a container of data and a ‘smart calculator’ that processes data into information.
-You don’t need to buy a Mercedes to buy groceries at the shop next door.
+You don’t need a Mercedes to buy groceries at the nearby shop.
 The same is the case with systems.
 You should first clearly understand what kind of functionalities you require.
-It will allow you to optimize resources spent on the implementation of Integrated FP&A.
+It will allow you to optimize resources spent on implementing Integrated FP&A.

-The second mistake is thinking that IT owns the project and is accountable for the success of the initiative.
-The IT function can only support business and finance departments in delivery of results.
+The second mistake is thinking that IT owns the project and is accountable for the initiative’s success.
+The IT function can only support business and finance departments in delivering results.
 Business is accountable for a clear specification of the scope and expected deliverables.
 Business should be the leading force in any business-related system’s implementation and testing process.

-The two topics discussed above show the excellent opportunity for closed collaboration and business partnering between data management and FP&A.
+The above topics show the excellent opportunity for closed collaboration and business partnering between data management and FP&A.

-It would be very interesting to get your professional opinion on your experience with respect to the Integrated FP&A and data management implementation.
+Getting your professional opinion on your experience concerning the Integrated FP&A and data management implementation would be very interesting.
 Please share your thoughts in the comments section below!